TheServerBorn/J-29-Interface-Engine/ROADMAP.md

 Skipping the wizard must not permanently disable it.

 The setup flow should remain available later through Settings.

+For v1.0, Guided Setup should allow users to preview and select an installed interface Shell.
+The selected Shell becomes the normal Veyllisto startup experience and can be changed later through Settings.

 ### Windows Integration